coda/packs-sdk/docs/guides/development/pack-maker-tools.md

 The primary feature of the Pack maker tools is the ability to look at the logs for your Pack.
 The Pack maker tools will only show the log entries for the selected Pack within the current doc.
 If you need to see the log entries for your Pack within another doc, you'll first need to get access to that document.

-New logs entries are displayed automatically, usually a few seconds after the Pack is run.
+New log entries are displayed automatically, usually a few seconds after the Pack is run.
 There is no need to refresh the page or open and close and Pack maker tools.
 Logs are kept for approximately two weeks, after which they are no longer available.

 ### Executions